// How to · 2026

 03

-Decide once which product types you sell, which print provider makes each one, and which variants you offer.
-This is where your partner vetting lives, sample in hand, and where you keep each product under the 100-variant cap.
-After this step, those decisions never repeat.
+Choose which product types you sell, which print provider makes each one, and which variants you offer.
+Vet partners with samples and keep each Printify product under the 100-variant cap.
+Reuse the configuration, then revisit it when products, costs, providers, or regions change.

 04